nimbus8/repss/README.md

   (counting ones chickens before their hatched).
 Don't expect me to do so when it's trivially obvious why one option should be chosen over another
   (what more  not caring to elaborate).
 The code was always designed on some levels with speed in mind, but only after a high level "flexibility" and
   "expresiveness" had been establshed.
-The overall concept (lexing+analysis+generation indep.) is fairly complex - without my complicating it (help) - so a well-designed backend architecture to tie it all together was necessary - if isn't (re:wasn't) the most important thing, period [note 1].
+The overall concept (lexing+analysis+generation indep.) is fairly complex - without my complicating it (help) - so a well-designed backend architecture to tie it all together was necessary - if it isn't (re:wasn't) the most important thing, period [note 1].
   In my view, as long as the principle ideas are sound, I like to think that, if you have a well defined structure from the start(beginning), most - if not everything else - will just fall into place.